apprenticius/Raspi-TeleboyTV/README.md

 It simulates a web browser on one side and a TV recorder on the other side.

 Using HDMI-CEC it is possible to change channels with remote control of your TV.
-Furthermore for the power consumption the Raspberry Pi uses the USB port from the television.
+Furthermore for the power consumption the Raspberry Pi uses the USB port of the television.

 Prerequisites
   - Raspberry Pi 4B with Raspbian OS